 Threat: Theft has always been an issue at the loading dock, but tampering is something that should receive equal concern.
-As unfortunate as it is, the threat of terrorism by way of tampering with trailer loads is real.
+As unfortunate as it is, the threat of terrorism by tampering with trailer loads is real.
 If a trailer is accessible to criminals, the opportunity for sabotaging products or planting explosives exists.

-For criminals, access is typically gained through unsecured or unmonitored trailers and dock openings.
+Loading dock security breaches often occur through unsecured or unmonitored trailers and dock openings.
 Ensuring your cargo and access points are secure is the first step toward reducing your risk.

-If a truck backs up to the loading dock but the trailer isn’t secured to the dock itself, you’re creating a potential opportunity for criminals to steal the truck and its contents.
+If a truck backs up to the loading dock, but the trailer isn’t secured to the dock itself, you’re creating a potential opportunity for criminals to steal the truck and its contents.
 To combat this issue, dock lock vehicle restraints, like Rite-Hite’s Shadow Hook, can be implemented.

-The Shadow Hook vehicle restraint secures both intermodal containers and trailers to the dock.
+The Shadow Hook vehicle restraint secures intermodal containers and trailers to the dock.
 Even if that doesn’t visually deter potential thieves, the audible alarm and outside light monitors should.
 This dock lock can also be linked with an active building security system that will communicate a warning to operators if an engaged restraint is tampered with.

 Contamination and Cargo Health